VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 This RFC is a proposal to add a new opt-in installation mode called `isolated-mode`.

-Isolated-mode is an essential ingredient to fulfill the assumption that dependency-graph is an accurate description of the relationships between workspaces.
+Isolated-mode is an essential ingredient to fulfill the assumption that the dependency-graph is an accurate description of the relationships between workspaces.

 ## Motivation